sauerduels/stats-generator/README.md

 # Name Replacer (replace-names.sh)

-Replaces, in-place and recusrively, the names of players in files with their well-known counterparts, based on a predifined table.
+Replaces, in-place and recursively, the names of players in files with their well-known counterparts, based on a predefined table.

 ## Input